 Harold E. Mitzelfelt and Sylvia June Straw Mitzelfelt

 He was precocious from his earliest years, with interests in many areas.
-He found mathematics and music particularly intriguing and pursued both as he graduated from high school and then enrolled at Southwestern Junior College in Texas, where he was active in all aspects of music, singing as well as playing all of the orchestral string instruments during his undergraduate years.
-He was introduced to the cello during this time, an instrument that would become his primary performance area.
-While at SWJC, he met Sylvia Straw, an accomplished pianist, while at SJC.
+He found mathematics and music particularly intriguing and pursued both as he graduated from high school and then enrolled at Southwestern Junior College in Texas, where he was active in all aspects of music, singing as well as playing orchestral string instruments.
+He was introduced to the cello during this time, the instrument that would become his primary performance area.
+He met Sylvia June Straw, an accomplished pianist, while at SJC.
 He graduated with a two-year diploma in 1928, attended Union College for two years, and they married in 1930.

 Walla Walla College noticed his success at Auburn and when an opening in the band and orchestra position developed in 1945, Mitzelfelt was invited to come to the college.
 He responded positively but with a condition that the college purchase certain instruments, a stipulation the college board accepted.